Casein is the main protein found in milk and cheese.

 This could be an especially useful source of protein for vegetarians if you’re fine with consuming dairy products.

 What Studies of Casein Protein Have Shown

-A study (1997) that was done has found that casein was good at preventing protein breakdown but not so good for increasing protein synthesis.
+A study (2) has found that casein was good at preventing protein breakdown but not so good for increasing protein synthesis.